maksim-stack/maksim-stack/README.md

-# Hi, I'm Dima 👋
+## Hi! 👋

-I’m a C#/.NET developer in training, building strong fundamentals and learning how to write clean, structured code.
+My name is Maksym.
+I’m a junior C#/.NET developer in training, building strong fundamentals and learning to write clean, well-structured code.

 ## What am I working on?
-- Studying C# with .NET 8.0
+- Studying C# and the .NET 8.0 platform
 - Building WinForms applications
-- Developing class libraries (DLL) for academic and practice projects
+- Developing class libraries (DLL) for academic and practical projects
 - Improving problem-solving and software design skills

 ## Tools & Technologies
 - C# / .NET 8.0